holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/02_chatbot_search_game/lesson_plan.md

     - What is an **object function** mean?
     - What is a local maxima?
     - What is max gradient ascent?
-    - How does "growing the perfect sunflower" map onto this?
+    - How does "growing flowers" map onto this?
+    - How does "perfect pasta sauce" map onto this?
 - Claude.ai intro
     - Look at the homework
     - We know Claude.ai is good at this kind of thing, so let's see what it says
         - Ask question on homework of Claude.ai
+    - Thoughts?
 - I had an idea for a game
     - Basically the same as what we did yesterday
     - I couldn't find it online